liuzhousi/FPGC4/README.md

 - 16 32bit registers
 - 32bit instructions
 - 27bit program counter, for a possible future address space of 0.5GiB
-- 480x256 resolution with 256 colors (60 x 32 tiles of 8x8 pixels)
+- 480x256 frames with 256 colors (60 x 32 tiles of 8x8 pixels)
-- rendered on a 480x272 4.3 inch TFT screen (with the worst viewing angles EVER!) over a 40pin TTL interface
+- Frames rendered on a 480x272 4.3 inch TFT screen (with the worst viewing angles EVER!) over a 40pin TTL interface
+- Three CTC timers
+- 4 interrupt pins (currently attached to all three timers and the frameDrawn signal of the FSX2)
+- 2 square wave tone generators with each 4 tones

 ### Computer Architecture
 The FPGC4 consists of three main parts: the CPU, GPU and MU.